 - If you want people to visit your web site or Twitter, or landing page, show them the URL or add a media link.

-And do this in your about section and, if you wish in your experience sections - not just tucked away in the place holders that LinkedIn provides.
+You can do this in your 'Contact Info' section at the top of your profile, and also do this in your about section and, if you wish in your experience sections - not just tucked away in the place holders that LinkedIn provides.

 I have my key contact information clearly visible in plain text in my summary and in my experience sections.
 I also use media links with clear calls to action so people can book calls to speak with me.